livemusiclocator/lml_rb/README.md

 Make sure www.lml.local resolves to localhost ( /etc/hosts entry or find a better way to do it )

-Start dev services (inncluding rails server on port 3000 and some tailwind things)
+Start dev services (including rails server on port 3000 and some tailwind things)

 ```
 RAILS_DEVELOPMENT_HOSTS=www.lml.local ./bin/dev